mike-babb/seattle_streets/README.md

 │   ├── histogram_WAY.png - histogram for roads of type: Way
 │   └── seattle_sections.png - maps of the sections in the City of Seattle.
 ├── maps
+│   ├── all_streets_diss.geojson - continuous, discontinous, and added roads in geojson format.
+│   ├── discontinuous_streets.html - interactive webmap featuring the continuous, discontinous, and added roads.
-│   ├── seattle_streets.qgz - qGIS map showcasing different aspects of the added street types.
+│   └── seattle_streets.qgz - qGIS map showcasing different aspects of the added street types.
 After running all notebooks, this layer should load.
-│   └── test_map.html - Initial attempt at creating a web map.
 └── seattles_discontinuous_streets_2024_11_20.pptx - Presentation I gave to the [CUGOS](https://cugos.org/) group on November 20, 2024 showcasing the motivation, findings, limitations and next steps of this project.
 This presentation encompasses a lot of the work as described in this `README.md` file.

 # Future work